wennycooper/Andbot-Software-Development-Plan/README.md

  * https://developer.android.com/reference/android/service/voice/VoiceInteractionService.html
  * http://developer.android.com/reference/android/speech/SpeechRecognizer.html
 * Full speech conversation is too difficult.
 Instead, we can go dialog-based and retrieve limited commands by keywords
-* If necessary, the robot should respond with speech, e.g., "Yes, master".
+* If necessary, the robot should respond with speech, e.g., "Yes, master" or "No problem".
  * We can leverage Android's TextToSpeech service
  * Refer to: http://developer.android.com/reference/android/speech/tts/TextToSpeech.html